arduino/arduino-create-eclipse/README.md

  - [`make`](https://www.gnu.org/software/make/), and [`cmake`](https://cmake.org/download/) on the `PATH`.

 ### Build:
+Command line:
 ```
 ./mnvw clean verify
 ```

+Eclipse:
+ - Clone the [`arduino-create-eclipse`](https://github.com/arduino/arduino-create-eclipse.git) repository and
+ - Import the sources into your Eclipse workspace with
+   - `Import...` > `General` > `Existing Projects into Workspace`.
+   - `Select root directory` and browse the root of the cloned repository.
+   - Enable `Search for nested projects`, and
+   - Hit `Finish` ✨

 ### Install:
 The easiest way to install, is to drag and drop the `Install` button into your running Eclipse workspace.
 This plug-in is also [available at Eclipse Marketplace](https://marketplace.eclipse.org/content/arduino-create-eclipse-plug).